jannispaul/musikversicherung-eleventy/README.md

 - ES6 support with Babel
 - SEO friendly pages (including Open Graph and Twitter meta)
 - Image lazyloading
-- A simple blog with categories and featured images

 ## Additional features